Losmercy/Threat-Intelligence/README.md

   ## YARA Rule

-Created to detect Medusa Locker on our devices and associated devices within the network based on file_hash, suspicious strings, file characteristics and behavioral indicators where application.
+Created to YARA rule to detect Medusa Locker on the compromised host and other hosts within the network based on the IOC's including file_hash, suspicious strings, file characteristics and behavioral indicators where application.
 For this, the following YARA rule was created:
 ```
 import "pe"
 rule Losmercy_Medusa_Locker_Ransomware_Detection {